Flagella

 Locomotion

-Flagella offer movement by rotating or beating, which is determined by the organism.
-Of them, in bacteria, the flagella act like a propeller to rotate and help the cell go forward.
+Flagella offer movement by rotating or beating, depending on the organism.
+In bacteria, the flagella act like a propeller to rotate and help the cell go forward.
 Flagella in protists and sperm cells move in a whip-like or wave motion to help the cell move through the liquid environments.

 Chemotaxis

-Flagella are involved in the ability of a cell to swim in its direction towards substances that would be beneficial to the cell (positive chemotaxis) or away from substances that are detrimental to the cell (negative chemotaxis).
+Flagella have the ability to swim in its direction towards substances that would be beneficial to the cell (positive chemotaxis) or away from substances that are detrimental to the cell (negative chemotaxis).
 This is done by changing either the direction or the rate of the movement of the flagella or by stopping the beat of the flagella and changing it to the other direction about the chemical gradients.

 Sensory Functions